-She rambles on for a few more minutes as I grow tired of her ignorance and eventually feign a call on my phone.
+She rambles on for a few more minutes as I grow tired of her ignorance and eventually feign a phone call.

-With a new bus (and sadly, the same passengers) we finally make it to the next transfer point of Dallas.
+With a new bus (and sadly, the same passengers) we finally make it to the next transfer point in Dallas.

 The problem now?
 Everyone on the bus has missed their connections.

 I rush inside the station and jump in line to await what will surely be an agonizing experience at best.
 Making it to the front of the line I am informed that I will need to wait three hours for the next bus to Houston to catch a bus to Shreveport to catch a bus to New Orleans.

 Not having slept for over twenty-four hours at this point I begin to feel a bit anxious inside the overcrowded bus terminal.
 No seats remain and a security guard roams the grounds and yells at anyone caught sitting on the ground.

 I stand guard over my phone at one of the station’s two electrical outlets and try my luck at guessing who the power-tripping security guard will yell at next (he was especially fond of yelling at children).